Have you ever caught your reflection in a shop window and wondered who was staring back?

 "How can I help?"

-“Hi stomach.
-OK, you’re not as flat as I would like and there are a few rolls I can feel"
+"Hi stomach.
+You're not as flat as I'd like, and I can feel the rolls.